gep13/gep13/input/blog/how-to-install-mysql-community-server.md

 The installation of MySQL Community Server will have added a new Windows Service, you can verify that this is there, and started by doing the following:

 1. Hit the Start button
-1. Type "services.msc" and press enter
+1. Type `services.msc` and press enter
 1. In the window that opens up, scroll until to see MySQL
 1. Verify that this service is started.